-How should be the public behavior during Ramadan in Dubai?
+How should the public behave during Ramadan in Dubai?

-There are certain sets of actions and rules you need to follow during Ramadan.
-These actions are really important to Muslims who are celebrating this occasion and are fasting.
+You need to follow certain sets of actions and rules during Ramadan.
+These actions are significant to Muslims celebrating this occasion and fasting.

 Here are a few things you need to keep in mind while you are in public:

 - Dress conservatively.
 This applies to both men and women.